karyontech/karyon/README.md

 ## Status

 This project is a work in progress.
-The current focus is on shipping karyons crdt and karyons store, along with major changes to the network stack, including TLS implementation.
+The current focus is on shipping karyons crdt and karyons store, along with major changes to the network stack.
 You can check the [issues](https://github.com/karyons/karyons/issues) for updates on ongoing tasks.

 ## Docs